-Once you make it past the security checkpoint and the duty-free shops section, you need to follow the signage leading to Lounge B.
+Once you make it past the security checkpoint and the duty-free shops, you need to follow the signage leading to Lounge B.

-Although the Qantas Lounge is referred to as ‘Lounge B’ in the signage throughout the airport, the lounge itself has a beautiful exterior wooden plaque, making it impossible to miss the entrance.
+Although the Qantas Lounge is referred to as ‘Lounge B’ in the signage throughout the airport, the lounge itself has a beautiful exterior wooden plaque.
+So it’s almost impossible to miss the entrance.

-The Qantas London Lounge is open from 8:00am to 9:05pm daily.
-Walking through the glass doors, you are welcomed by friendly Qantas staff who will check your boarding pass, and welcome you to the lounge.
+The Qantas London Lounge is open from 8:00 am to 9:05 pm daily.
+Walking through the glass doors, you’re welcomed by friendly Qantas staff, who will check your boarding pass and usher you inside.

 At the entrance, you can spot the familiar Qantas logo on wooden-clad walls, alongside a fresh bouquet of flowers.
-The hallway will lead to you the dining area on the left, whilst a staircase to the upper level is located on your right-hand side.
+The hallway leads to the dining area on the left, while you’ll find a staircase to the upper level on your right-hand side.

-The lounge décor is mainly inspired by the landscape of London and in particular the River Thames.
-The deep and rich colour palettes of greens, blues, and burnt orange reflect London at twilight, whilst a combination of timber, leather, brass and marble details add a modern twist to an all-classic look.
+The lounge décor is mainly inspired by the landscape of London – and in particular the River Thames.
+The deep and rich colour palettes of greens, blues and burnt orange reflect London at twilight, while a combination of timber, leather, brass and marble details add a modern twist to the classic look.

-If you are not looking to sit at a table, there are also seats at the bar.
+If you’re not looking to sit at a table, there are also seats at the bar.

 In addition to chic décor, the seating on the ground floor is also practical.
-There are plenty of power points located on the walls throughout the lounge, including underneath the tables in the dining area, making it easy to dine and work at the same time.
-England does have, however, different power plugs, so you might have to ask the staff for an adapter, unless you are travelling with one.
+There are plenty of power points located on the walls throughout the lounge, including underneath the tables in the dining area.
+So it’s super easy to dine and work at the same time.
+But keep in mind England does have different power plugs, so you might have to ask the staff for an adapter.
+Unless of course you’re travelling with one in your hand luggage.

 Additionally, I couldn’t go past this beautiful tea set that was sitting next to the staircase downstairs.
-I’m not exactly sure if it’s used for afternoon tea, or whether it’s just a design element, but I mean… Can it get more English than that?
+I’m not sure if it’s used for afternoon tea, or whether it’s just a design element.
+But I mean… can it get more English?

 The two levels are connected by a modern brass-gilded staircase that leads you to a grand cocktail bar upstairs.

-The top floor is more spacious and offers plenty of seating options.
-Cosy meets chic, you’ll be able to find leather sofas and comfortable armchairs for lounging, and booths for more privacy.
+The top floor is more spacious and offers plenty of seating options, with a cosy-meets-chic vibe.
+You’ll find leather sofas and comfortable armchairs for lounging, and booths for more privacy.

-Whether you’re a solo traveller, or travelling in pairs or bigger groups, you’ll be sure to find a comfortable space to relax in, have a group meeting, or to get some work done.
+Whether you’re a solo traveller or travelling in pairs or larger groups, you’re sure to find a comfortable space to relax in, have a meeting or get some work done.

-In the back corner of the lounge you can find a work-station equipped with a printer and an iMac, as well as extra counter space and power points so you could work on your own device.
+In the back corner of the lounge you’ll find a workstation equipped with a printer and an iMac, as well as extra counter space and power points so you can work on your own device.

-Although the work-station seats only four, there is an ample amount of power outlets located throughout the upper level.
-Securing a seat near a wall will make it easy enough to work on your device while charging it at the same time.
+Although the workstation seats only four, there are ample power outlets scattered throughout the upper level.
+Securing a seat near the wall will make it easy to work on your device while charging it at the same time.

 Also located upstairs are the bathrooms and shower suites.

-As à la carte dining is only offered at certain times of the day, there is a wide-spread buffet located upstairs that customers can help themselves to.
+As à la carte dining is only offered at certain times of the day, there’s a wide-spread buffet located upstairs that customers can help themselves to.

 There is additional seating near the buffet, making it easy to sit down and grab a bite to eat when à la carte dining is currently unavailable.